csomgyula/select2/doc/sync2.md

     v = w

+*Note that obviously we assume that there was no other write operation between them.*

 Here I used the following formalism:

 * `invoke_set(i, state, v)` means that thread `i` invokes a write operation on the given `state` indicating to set the state to `v`